Why are graduate students important to Penn?

 How can I be sure that my voice will be heard in the union?

 GET-UP is determined to be democratic and accountable to members via the mechanisms described above.
 If you are concerned about the legibility and prioritization of your situation or a particular issue, the best thing to do is to speak to an organizer about how the structure of our union could best address the problem.
 GET-UP is a community of converging interests, the content and intersections of which cannot be articulated in advance.
 Instead, the issues upon which our union will campaign and the processes by which they are determined are made and remade through conversations and democratic innovation.
+For a provisional list and summary of issues, please see our issues page.

 Why is GET-UP canvassing at graduate student workers’ houses?